Bertha Zúñiga

-Bertha Zúñiga Cáceres (born 24 September 1990) is a Honduran social activist of Lenca descent.
+Bertha Zuniga Cáceres (born 24 September 1990) is a Honduran social activist of Lenca descent.
 She is the daughter of social leader Berta Cáceres, murdered in 2016.
 Soon after assuming her mother's role of general coordinator of the Civic Council of Popular and Indigenous Organizations of Honduras (COPINH) in May 2017, Zúñiga Cáceres survived an attempt on her own life.

 Early life

-Zúñiga Cáceres was born in 1990, the daughter of Berta Cáceres and Salvador Zúñiga.
+Zuniga Cáceres was born in 1990, the daughter of Berta Cáceres and Salvador Zúñiga.
 She is second of four children, with two sisters and a brother.
 Her parents separated before she was ten.
 She was raised by her mother in the home of her grandmother, Austra Berta Flores, a civil servant who served as mayor of La Esperanza, governor of Intibucá, and deputy in the National Congress, unusual roles for women in the area at that time.

-When Zúñiga Cáceres was three, her mother founded COPINH, with her father as one of the original members.
+When Zuniga Cáceres was three, her mother founded COPINH, with her father as one of the original members.
 The organization is dedicated to the defense of the rights of the Lenca people and the defense of the environment, two of her mother's great passions, along with combatting sexual discrimination and the oppression of women and LGBT communities, all issues Berta Cáceres saw as interconnected.
-COPINH from the start had many detractors, which contributed to a turbulent early life for Zúñiga Cáceres, whose family experienced death threats, physical assaults, and the imprisonment of Zúñiga.
-Zúñiga Cáceres grew up joining in the activities of COPINH with her family.
+COPINH from the start had many detractors, which contributed to a turbulent early life for Zuniga Cáceres, whose family experienced death threats, physical assaults, and the imprisonment of Zuniga.
+Zuniga Cáceres grew up joining in the activities of COPINH with her family.
 Like her siblings, after a brief period in regular schools, she attended popular education schools, where she received anti-capitalist and anti-patriarchal training.
 She graduated from college in Cuba before beginning to work towards a master's degree in Latin American Studies in Mexico City.